John Wycliffe: Legacy

 Wycliffe is honoured with a commemoration in the Church of England on 31 December, and in the Anglican Church of Canada.

-Wycliffe and its variants are popular given names, presumably starting in some Protestant communities – for example, Haitian rapper and musician Wyclef Jean.
+Wycliffe and its variants are popular given names, presumably starting in some Protestant communities.

 In the centre of Lutterworth, a Grade II-listed memorial obelisk to Wycliffe was erected in June 1897 on a site behind which the Wycliffe Memorial Methodist Church was built a few years later for the town's Wesleyan Methodist congregation.